-The Bay Health Index measures the nutrient-related health of more than 75 harbors, coves, and rivers throughout Buzzards Bay.
-The index is a snapshot of the Bay’s health, using monitoring data collected each summer through our award-winning Baywatchers program.
-For nearly 25 years, this data has formed the foundation of all our work to protect clean water.
+The Bay Health Index measures the nutrient-related health of more than 100 harbors, coves, salt ponds and rivers throughout Buzzards Bay and Vineyard Sound.
+The index is a snapshot of the Bay’s health, using monitoring data collected each summer by the Coalition’s Baywatchers program and analyzed the Marine Biological Laboratory in Woods Hole.
+Each local waterway is assigned a score between 100 and 0, with 100 being pristine water and 0 representing severe nitrogen pollution.
+For nearly 30 years, this data has formed the foundation of work to protect clean water in our region.

 There is too much nitrogen pollution in the water.
 Underwater habitats are unhealthy for fish and shellfish.
 The waterway is not functioning as a viable ecosystem.

 These are transitional areas that are either improving or, more likely, becoming more polluted with nitrogen.
 The habitat health is damaged.

 There is little nitrogen pollution in the water.
 The waterway offers healthy underwater habitats for fish and shellfish.
 Overall, the ecosystem is in balance.

 The Buzzards Bay Coalition scores the health of local waterways between 0 and 100.
 A Bay Health score of 100 represents pristine water and 0 represents water severely polluted with nitrogen.
 (The score does not measure bacteria, and does not indicate swimmability or shellfish bed status.)

 The Bay Health Index is the sum of five health indicators: nitrogen (organic and inorganic), dissolved oxygen, algal pigments, and water clarity.
 Data are combined and reported as a single score that provides a snapshot of a waterway’s health.
 (Note: The Bay Health Index does not include bacteria and is not an index of swimmability or shellfish bed status.)